learn-co-curriculum/git-github-collaborating/README.md

 that, in doing this, we will depart from best practices in a couple of instances.

-Say one of our co-authors is working on Chapter 2.
+Say one of our coauthors is working on Chapter 2.
 They create a new `chapter-2` branch and add their draft.
 At the same time (ignoring best practice), Author 2 also make a few edits to Chapter 1.
 Let's go ahead and do that: